 Sometimes the treatment of inflamed or bleeding gums needs something stronger than your typical store-bought mouthwash.
 That is where chlorhexidine mouthwash comes in.
 This prescription antibacterial mouthwash has antimicrobial properties designed to decrease the amount of bacteria in your mouth.
 Your local dentist may prescribe this type of mouthwash if you are dealing with red or swollen gums.
 Making a chlorhexidine wash part of your daily oral hygiene routine can have a positive impact on your teeth and gums.

 Wondering how to use chlorhexidine mouthwash?
 For best results make sure to use this antibacterial mouthwash after you have brushed and flossed your teeth.
-The antimicrobials in the mouthwash will work to help treat gingivitis and gum disease if you follow these steps:
+The dosage for using chlorhexidine mouthwash is 10 ml at a time so you'll want to pour 10 ml into a small measuring cup to make sure you are using the correct amount.
+The best way to use chlorhexidine mouthwash to make sure the antimicrobials in the mouthwash will work to help treat gingivitis and gum disease is if you follow these steps:

 Chlorhexidine mouthwash is meant to be used without water so it is best not to rinse with water after swishing with it in your mouth.
 This makes sure the potency of the antibacterial mouthwash is not diluted.

 It can take a few weeks to see the best results regarding using chlorhexidine mouthwash.
 Most dentists will prescribe the use of chlorhexidine mouthwash for 2-4 weeks but your specific oral health issues may change this timeline.
 It is always best to book an appointment with a family dentist near you about the best treatment options for your teeth and gums.